zwlego/mysfmovies/README.md

 <p>
 Right now the service only allows users to type in address to complete the search.
 By on-map search tool, user can search filming locations fall in desired area on map.
 </p>
+<li>Redesign front-end
+Since this is the first time i implement a front-end, i code the front-end intuitively most of the time.
+If i was to spend more time on it, i can redesign the page and refator the code.
 </ol>

 ###Link###